Background and History of Behavioral Finance and Business Acumen

 Economic Environment: This phase starts with the fall of Lehman Brothers in 2008 and continues to this day.
 It is characterized by a long stagnation in all the developed economies and increasingly those in the developing world.
 The optimism of the boom and the skepticism bred by the busts has given way to pessimism and resignation.
 It has finally dawned on most people that there are no magic bullets for making money.
 Having strong economic or financial qualifications is no guarantee of success.

 This stage might well continue for several generations.
-Writers such as Nouriel Roubini have shown that these crises are normal, not abnormal and are connected with the way that humans make decisions so unless we can make fundamental change in behavior; we can expect to see more stagnation.
+Writers such as Nouriel Roubini have shown that these crises are normal, not abnormal and are connected with the way that humans make decisions so unless we can make a fundamental change in behavior; we can expect to see more stagnation.

 The emergence of behavioral economics and finance has led to a realization that many if not oust economics financial decisions are driven by conscious cognitive biases of which the vast majority of leaders and decision-makers are not aware.
 Since most universities do not yet teach behavioral economics or finance, this could go on for some time.